 Understanding OAuth2 Authorization flows

-OAuth 2.0 is an industry‑standard protocol for authorization that lets applications request limited access to a user's data on an API service without exposing passwords.
+OAuth 2.0 is an industry-standard protocol for authorization that lets applications request limited access to a user's data on an API service without sharing passwords.
 This overview highlights the core flows that Unified supports.
-OAuth2 has 2 versions, and v2 has several flows.
-Overall, Unified seamlessly supports over 70 variants of just OAuth2.
+OAuth itself has two major versions (1.0 and 2.0), and OAuth 2.0 defines several flows.
+Overall, Unified supports 70+ OAuth 2.0 variations across integrations, spanning integration-specific scope models, token formats, and authorization requirements.

-OAuth2 code flow is designed for applications that need to access a user's data in a third-party service (e.g., Google, Salesforce, HubSpot) with the user's explicit consent.
-It's the standard for options you see all over the Internet like "Sign in with Google" and gain delegated access.
-This flow can be used to grant access to data and/or to retrieve the identity of the authenticated user.
+The OAuth 2.0 Authorization Code flow (code flow) is designed for applications that need to access a user's data in a third-party service (e.g., Google, Salesforce, HubSpot) with the user's explicit consent.
+It's the standard behind options you see all over the internet like "Sign in with Google."
+This flow is used for delegated authorization—API access on behalf of a user—and can also support authentication when combined with OpenID Connect.

 How it works:

-- Your app redirects the user to the provider's authorization page.
+- Your app redirects the user to the integration's authorization page.
 This URL contains your app's

-client IDfrom that provider, plus provider-specific permissionscopesand aredirect URL.
-It can also contain additional information such asstate,PKCE challenge, and many more provider-specific parameters. - The end-user logs in to that provider (if not already logged in) and is shown what permissions your app is requesting.
+client IDfrom that integration, plus integration-specific permissionscopesand aredirect URL.
+It can also contain additional information such asstate,PKCE challenge, and many more integration-specific parameters. - The end-user logs in to that integration (if not already logged in) and is shown what permissions your app is requesting.
 They can then approve or reject that access request.

-- If approved, the provider redirects back to your app with a temporary code.
+- If approved, the integration redirects back to your app with a temporary code.

-- Your backend exchanges the code for an access token (and optionally refresh token).
-This step uses both the client ID and client secret, essentially securing the transaction.
-The access token will have an expiry which will require the use of the refresh token to obtain new access tokens.
+- Your backend exchanges the code for an access token (and optionally a refresh token).
+This step uses both the client ID and client secret, securing the transaction.
+The access token will have an expiry, which requires the use of the refresh token to obtain new access tokens.

 - Your app uses the access token in the

-Authorizationheader to call that provider's APIs on behalf of the user.
+Authorizationheader to call that integration's API on behalf of the user.

 - creating the authorizing URL correctly